Explore the Best Hotels in Vieux Montreal

 Le Petit

 There’s something of a hip hostel vibe to this affordable-but-fun 28 room joint.
-This partly comes from the hybrid lounge, reception and café area with cowskin seats and ultra-detailed street art-esque murals over the walls.
+This partly comes from the hybrid lounge, reception, and café area.
+It features cowskin seats and ultra-detailed street art-esque murals over the walls.

 But head upstairs at Le Petit and the rooms have a touch of class.
-Quirky, colourful chairs that feel like they belong in a design museum, the old stone walls are left exposed and bamboo floors create a sense of peace.
+Quirky and colourful chairs feel like they belong in a design museum.
+The old stone walls are left exposed.
+Bamboo floors create a sense of peace.
 Should a wake-up call be in order, the multi-jet showers should quickly power away the last vestiges of slumber.

 More Montreal travel